Semen Analysis. Get Tested

 - Environmental and lifestyle factors

-If your semen analysis indicates a problem, we will refer you back to your urologist, if you already have one, or to a male fertility urologist in order to determine your underlying problem and manage it appropriately.
+If your semen analysis indicates a problem, Our Doctors will refer you back to your urologist, if you already have one, or to a male fertility urologist in order to determine your underlying problem and manage it appropriately.

 Most times, the couple can continue to pursue their fertility efforts while this is being done because there are techniques for assisted reproduction that can overcome a sperm problem for purposes of conceiving.